A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 How to Prepare for Marriage/Couples Counseling to Make it Effective?

-Frequent arguments, anger escalation, power struggle, infidelity, financial difficulties, in-laws issues are only few examples of negative dynamics that many couples face in their relationships.
+Frequent arguments, anger escalation, power struggles, infidelity, financial difficulties, and in-laws issues are only a few examples of negative dynamics that many couples face in their relationships.
 If couples find themselves stuck in vicious cycles or find it difficult to solve, it would be wise to seek guidance of a professional counselor who specialize in relationship counseling.

 A therapist can provide an un-biased and professional perspective on the marital challenges; guiding couples making positive change toward a better relationship.
 Unfortunately, too many couples mistakenly believe that counseling is a quick fix while the counselor is going to “correct” the problem in the relationship, mainly the issues of the other spouse so that they can live happily ever after.
 Obviously, this is one example a misconception that many couples have about therapy.
 So, if you are planning on investing time, money and energy on couples therapy, it would be wise to have the right perspective and prepare yourself for the counseling process.
 If you are interested in planning marriage or couples counseling and to set the right expectation, the following are few guidelines that will help you create an effective therapy process that will lead to successful results.